AndreWohnsland/CocktailBerry/docs/addons.md

 The best way to implement logging into your addon is to use the internal CocktailBerry logger.
 This way, your logs are saved and formatted the same way as the other logs.
 This makes it easy for the user to view them over the GUI.
-The logger takes two arguments: The log level ("DEBUG", "INFO", "WARNING", "ERROR", "CRITICAL") and the log message.
+The `log_event` takes two arguments: The log level ("DEBUG", "INFO", "WARNING", "ERROR", "CRITICAL") and the log message.
+Or you can just use the default way, the python logger is implemented with the according level function.

 ```python
 from src.logger_handler import LoggerHandler # (1)!